MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-storage-path.md

 ### Delete a storage path

-Follow these steps in Azure portal of your Azure Local instance.
+Follow these steps in Azure portal of your Azure Local.

 1. Go to Azure Local cluster resource and then go to **Storage paths**.
 1. For the storage path that you wish to delete, select the corresponding trashcan icon.

     :::image type="content" source="./media/create-storage-path/delete-storage-path-1.png" alt-text="Screenshot of delete icon selected for the storage path to delete." lightbox="./media/create-storage-path/delete-storage-path-1.png":::

-1. In the confirmation dialog, select Yes to continue.
+1. In the confirmation dialog, select **Yes** to continue.

     :::image type="content" source="./media/create-storage-path/delete-storage-path-2.png" alt-text="Screenshot of deletion confirmation." lightbox="./media/create-storage-path/delete-storage-path-2.png":::